phoenix-rtos/phoenix-rtos-doc/coding/index.md

 for open source products or `Phoenix-Commercial` for commercial products.
 The statement `SPDX-License-Identifier: ` precedes the license identifier.

-For open source products, the default license selected by Phoenix System is BSD-3-Clause license for which the SPDX defines identifier: `BSD-3-Clause`.
+For open source products, the default license selected by Phoenix Systems is BSD-3-Clause license for which the SPDX defines identifier: `BSD-3-Clause`.

 This licensing scheme is compliant with [REUSE Specification](https://reuse.software/spec/).